Exercise Matches or Exceeds Medication for Depression and Anxiety: Major Global Review

 What Did the Global Review Find About Exercise and Depression?

-The umbrella review, published in the British Journal of Sports Medicine in February 2026, synthesized evidence from multiple systematic reviews and meta-analyses — representing the highest level of evidence in the scientific hierarchy.
-By aggregating results across tens of thousands of participants spanning ages 10 to 90, the authors were able to draw robust conclusions about the effectiveness of exercise for mental health conditions.
+The umbrella review, led by Ben Singh and colleagues at the University of South Australia and published in the British Journal of Sports Medicine, synthesized evidence from 97 systematic reviews covering 1,039 trials and more than 128,000 participants — representing the highest level of evidence in the scientific hierarchy.
+By aggregating results across this enormous body of research, the authors were able to draw robust conclusions about the effectiveness of exercise for mental health conditions.

 For depression, the findings were striking.
-Aerobic exercise — activities that elevate heart rate such as running, swimming, cycling, and dancing — produced the largest and most consistent benefits.
-The effect sizes were comparable to, and in some analyses exceeded, those reported for first-line pharmacological treatments (SSRIs and SNRIs) and psychological therapies (cognitive behavioral therapy).
-Supervised exercise programs delivered in group settings produced particularly strong results, likely due to the combined benefits of physical activity, social connection, and professional guidance.
+Physical activity produced large, clinically meaningful reductions in symptoms.
+The effect sizes were approximately 1.5 times larger than those typically reported for first-line pharmacological treatments (SSRIs and SNRIs) and psychological therapies (cognitive behavioral therapy).
+Walking and jogging, yoga, and strength training all showed strong benefits.
+Higher-intensity exercise programs and supervised programs produced particularly strong results, likely due to the combined benefits of greater physiological activation and professional guidance.

-The review also examined a separate Cochrane systematic review specifically focused on exercise for depression, which confirmed the findings with high confidence.
-The Cochrane review found that exercise was effective for reducing depression symptoms compared to active control conditions, with the benefits observed across different exercise modalities, intensities, and durations.
-The consistency of the findings across multiple independent reviews strengthens the conclusion that exercise is a genuinely effective treatment, not merely a statistical artifact.
+These findings are consistent with a separate Cochrane systematic review on exercise for depression, which also confirmed that exercise is effective for reducing depression symptoms compared to control conditions.
+The Cochrane review found benefits across different exercise modalities, intensities, and durations.
+The consistency of the findings across multiple independent high-quality reviews strengthens the conclusion that exercise is a genuinely effective treatment, not merely a statistical artifact.

 How Does Exercise Help with Anxiety?

-The evidence for exercise as an anxiety treatment was equally compelling, though the pattern of results differed from depression.
-While aerobic exercise was the clear standout for depression, the review found that virtually all forms of exercise produced moderate positive effects for anxiety reduction.
-Aerobic exercise, resistance training, mind-body practices (yoga, tai chi), and mixed exercise programs each demonstrated significant benefits.
+The evidence for exercise as an anxiety treatment was equally compelling, though the pattern of results differed somewhat from depression.
+While higher-intensity exercise was the clear standout for depression, the umbrella review found that virtually all forms of physical activity produced significant positive effects for anxiety reduction.
+Aerobic exercise, resistance training, mind-body practices (yoga, tai chi), and mixed exercise programs each demonstrated meaningful benefits.

 This broader effectiveness may reflect the multiple mechanisms through which exercise reduces anxiety.
 Acute exercise has been shown to reduce muscle tension, lower circulating stress hormones (cortisol and adrenaline), increase levels of endocannabinoids and endorphins that promote calm and well-being, and activate the parasympathetic nervous system.
 Regular exercise also improves sleep quality, builds self-efficacy, provides structured routine, and can reduce sensitivity to the physical sensations of anxiety (such as elevated heart rate) through a process called interoceptive exposure.